Post No.: 0447

 This is all why in contests like wrestling or boxing, being heavier is generally an advantage, hence why there are weight divisions in many sports.
 (Spectators would rather watch close contests than predictable ones.
 The rules of sports often change to make competition tighter and therefore more interesting for viewers – this prevails over any notion of simulating real-life war.
 Although war has some conventions – sports are defined by their rules.
 Likewise, para-athletics mightn’t produce the highest performances compared to regular athletics but the market will watch if it’s entertaining.)
 Within a weight division, one must still balance one’s weight with other attributes like agility though, plus maximise other aspects like technique, tactics and understanding one’s own power recovery time, for instance.

 But relatively smaller things tend to be better when it comes to ‘pound-for-pound’ averages.
 Ants, for example, can lift many more times their own bodyweight compared to humans.
-They have a superior strength-to-weight ratio.
-A top 56kg weightlifter can lift ~3x his own weight over his head, while a +105kg weightlifter can only lift ~2x his own weight.
-The strongest woman in the world is easily pound-for-pound stronger than the strongest man in the world (and stronger in absolute terms than most men full-stop!)
+They have a superior strength-to-weight ratio (and exoskeletons).
+A top 56kg weightlifter can lift ~3x his own weight over his head, whereas a +105kg weightlifter can only lift ~2x his own weight.
+The strongest woman in the world is pound-for-pound stronger than the strongest man in the world (and stronger in absolute terms than most men full-stop!)

 Of course, a single +105kg weightlifter will out-lift a single 56kg weightlifter, and we might be able to divide and conquer those locusts if we’re ingenious enough.
 But in a real-life war, I’d rather have two people instead of one on my side because the former can utilise twice the number of guns and employ a greater diversity of tactics such as flanking.
 When we work together, we usually become greater than the mere sum of our individual parts – this is written in the laws of physics!
 One person, no matter how big or strong, cannot do much, whereas a group of people can build nations.
 We can think too much individualistically but an army is a team and works best as a team.
 Many videogames give a different impression but no war is ever won by one individual alone, whether in front of or behind the scenes, even if some individuals are more impactful than others.